Drink can: Opening mechanisms

-The problem of the discarded tops was addressed by the invention of the "push-tab".
+The problem of the discarded tops was initially solved by the invention of the push-tab.
 Used primarily on Coors Beer cans in the mid-1970s, the push-tab was a raised circular scored area used in place of the pull-tab.
 It needed no ring to pull up; instead, the raised aluminum blister was pushed down into the can using one finger.
 A small unscored section of the tab prevented it from detaching and falling into the can after being pushed in.
 Push-tabs never gained wide popularity because while they had solved the litter problem of the pull-tab, they created a safety hazard where the person's finger upon pushing the tab into the can was immediately exposed to the sharp edges of the opening.
 A feature of the push-tab Coors Beer cans was that they had a second, smaller, push-tab at the top as an airflow vent.
 "Push-tabs" were introduced into Australia from around 1977 and were locally known as "pop-tops", before being replaced later by the Stay-on-tab.
 The safety and litter problems were eventually solved later in the 1970s with Daniel F. Cudzik's invention of the non-removing "Stay-Tab".
-The pull-ring was replaced with an aluminum lever, and the removable tab was replaced with a pre-scored oval tab that functioned similarly to the push-tab, but the raised blister was no longer needed, as the riveted lever would now do the job of pushing the tab open and into the interior of the can.

 Cans are usually in sealed paperboard cartons, corrugated fiberboard boxes, or trays covered with plastic film.
 The entire distribution system and packaging need to be controlled to ensure freshness.

 Pop-tab

-Mikolaj Kondakow and James Wong of Thunder Bay, Ontario, Canada invented the pull tab version for bottles in or before 1951 (Canadian patent 476789).
-In 1962, Ermal Cleon Fraze (1913–1989) of Dayton, Ohio, United States, invented the similar integral rivet and pull-tab version (also known as ring pull in British English), which had a ring attached at the rivet for pulling, and which would come off completely to be discarded.
+Mikolaj Kondakow and James Wong of Port Arthur, Ontario, Canada invented the pull tab version for bottles in or before 1951 (Canadian patent 476789).
+In 1962, Ermal Cleon Fraze of Dayton, Ohio, United States, invented the similar integral rivet and pull-tab version (also known as ring pull in British English), which had a ring attached at the rivet for pulling, and which would come off completely to be discarded.
 He received US Patent No. 3,349,949 for his pull-top can design in 1963 and licensed his invention to Alcoa and Pittsburgh Brewing Company, the latter of which first introduced the design on Iron City Beer cans.
 The first soft drinks to be sold in all-aluminum cans were R.C.
 Cola and Diet-Rite Cola, both made by the Royal Crown Cola company, in 1964.

 The early pull-tabs detached easily.
 In 1976, the Journal of the American Medical Association noted cases of children ingesting pull-tabs that had broken off and dropped into the can.

 Full-top pull-tabs were also used in some oil cans and are currently used in some soup, pet food, tennis ball, nuts, and other cans.